12 Benefits of HydroSeeding®

 Benefit #11: Increased Speed and Efficiency

-To expedite mixing, a number of our hydroseeders feature a built-in mulch grinder that can process full bales of mulch.
-It breaks up and then grinds the mulch but prevents it from floating above the paddles and not blending in well.
+Add-on features such as an optional mulch grinder can process full bales of mulch to expedite mixing.
+It breaks up and then grinds the mulch while preventing it from floating above the jets so it blends in well.

-Tank material makes a difference in hydroseeding equipment because the mix used for it is corrosive.
+The tank material makes a difference in hydroseeding equipment because the hydroseed slurry is corrosive.
 Historically, hydroseeder tanks have been made out of steel and then coated to protect against corrosion, but that coating requires regular maintenance.
-Easy Lawn uses stainless steel tanks, which don’t corrode or require much upkeep.
+Easy Lawn uses polyethylene tanks, which don’t corrode or require much upkeep.

 You might be surprised to know that the majority of Easy Lawn’s machines have all its features accessible to operators from the ground, including: